AppImage/docs.appimage.org/source/packaging-guide/overview.rst

 Converting existing binary packages
 -----------------------------------

-This option might be the easiest if you already have up-to-date packages in place, ideally a ppa for trusty or earlier or a debian repository for oldstable.
+This option might be the easiest if you already have up-to-date packages in place, ideally a PPA for trusty or earlier or a debian repository for oldstable.
 In this case, you can write a small :code:`.yml` recipe and in many cases are done with the package to AppImage conversion.
 See :ref:`convert-existing-binary-packages` for more information.

 .. _sec-using-obs: